Downloadable PDF versions of both documents can be found at: ONZ Covid Guidelines .

 CLUB EVENT GUIDELINES

-Clubs need to ensure people are advised of the following restrictions on who may attend any event.
-This should ideally be communicated prior to any event (eg website, marketing or promotion), as well as at each event.
+Clubs need to ensure all participants (competitors and organisers) are advised of the following restrictions.
+These should be communicated prior to the event (e.g. website, marketing and promotion), as well as at each event.

 People should NOT attend any orienteering event:

-- If they have been in close contact with a suspected or confirmed case of COVID-19 until they have completed the 14 day quarantine period, even if they are completely symptom free.
+- If they have been in close contact with a suspected or confirmed case of COVID-19 until they have completed the prescribed quarantine period, even if they are completely symptom free.